Nell has worked in a number of Charity Shops and is familiar with the 'Behind the scenes' occurrences. She is now a full time writer.

-I have worked in a couple of charity shops over the years, my job was a senior store sales assistant where I worked with a couple of other assistants.
+I have worked in a couple of charity shops over the years as a senior store sales assistant where I worked with a couple of other assistants.

 The majority of the time everything went as it should.
 Donations poured in, and we all had to sort out the bags, decide where the clothes, toys and other brick a brack would go.
 Some had to be cleaned, others were ready for the shelf.

 All the clothes that came in were automatically steamed cleaned whether they were clean or not.
 We were not allowed to put them straight on the shelves, so a lot of the time we spent out the back of the shop cleaning and sorting, making sure that everything was perfect.

 Of course, there would always be a garment that was not suitable for the shop, maybe it had a tear in it or a stain that we couldn't remove.
 Most of these were put in the bags by accident, so they would go into the rag bags ready for the rag men to take away.

 Even these are not wasted, they are either taken to another charity shop or given as rags for cleaning use.

 But soon I started to notice a few things that bothered me.
 For starters, there were a few assistants that believed they were entitled to some of the better goods.
 Without paying for them!